 Isn’t that the norm with me these days?

 So, here I am again.
-Life has thrown some nasty curveballs at me and loved ones the past month, so I haven’t been able to concentrate on cooking, baking, writing, and really LIVING.
-Simply put, I’m on auto-pilot (last time I was on auto-pilot was when I was 16, if you’ve been reading BBFL) - functioning as best I can.
+Life has thrown some nasty curve balls at me and loved ones the past month, so I haven’t been able to concentrate on cooking, baking, writing, and really LIVING.
+I’m basically on auto-pilot, functioning as best I can.

 Initially, before everything happened, visions of profiteroles filled with a unique mousse, or crepes suzette, danced through my head.
 I wanted to keep it classic, but I was going to go completely postal on the fancy factor.
 As mentioned above, life got in the way, so I needed to keep it quick and simple.
-I’ve existed on take-out, oatmeal and yogurt the past 3 weeks or so - except for the occasional salad I whip up, only because it’s easy.
-Outside of searing the tuna for this salad, I haven’t cooked or baked in a month.
-Last time that happened, was after my knee surgery a few years ago, and many, many years before that.
+I’ve existed on take-out, oatmeal, and yogurt the past 3 weeks or so, except for the occasional salad I whip up, only because it’s easy.
+Outside of searing the tuna for this Nicoise Salad, I haven’t cooked or baked in a month.
+Last time that happened was after my knee surgery a few years ago and many, many years before that.

-So, here’s a salad, a classic French salad called a Salad Nicoise (Most commonly called Nicoise Salad in the US).
-It’s pronounced Ni-Swahz, not Ni-Coy or Ni-Kwa, but if you hear someone call it Ni-Coy or Ni-Kwa, don’t correct them in front of people, or laugh at them, because it’s embarrassing.
-OK, maybe find a way to correct them without correcting them..like;
+So, here’s a salad; a classic French salad called a Salad (or salade?)
+Nicoise (Most commonly called Nicoise Salad in the US).
+It’s pronounced Ni-Swahz, not Ni-Coy or Ni-Kwa, but if you hear someone call it Ni-Coy or Ni-Kwa, don’t correct them in front of people or laugh at them because it’s freakin’ embarrassing.
+OK, maybe find a way to correct them without correcting them..like…